drrev/telehandler/docs/design.md

 #### Authentication

 The Foreman API utilizes mTLS with TLS1.3 via the native [`crypto/tls`][crypto-tls] for two-way authentication.
-All certificate key pairs are self-signed and use ECDSA P-384.
+All certificate key pairs are self-signed and use ECDSA P-256.
 ECDSA was chosen for performance.
-Curve P-384 was chosen as [recommended by NIST for non-repudiation][nist].
+Curve P-256 was chosen as [recommended by NIST for authentication][nist].

 > Note: Cipher suites for TLS1.3 [_cannot_ be configured][cipher-suites] in the native Go `cytpto/tls` package.
 One of the following cipher suites is automatically selected: TLS_AES_128_GCM_SHA256, TLS_AES_256_GCM_SHA384, or TLS_CHACHA20_POLY1305_SHA256.